mattimaier/bnote/BNote/readme.txt

 	- all files from the config/ folder including the folder itself
 	- readme.txt
 	- release_notes.txt
-2. Open the config/config.xml file in the subdirectory of this folder in an editor of your choice.
-   Compare the config.xml file with the config.xml file of your current instance and add the missing tags.
-3. Execute update_db.php to update your database schema.
+2. Execute update_db.php to update your database schema.